AdobeDocs/certification.en/help/certifications/at/at-m-architect0623.md

 >[!NOTE]
 >
 >This is the newest Adobe Target Architect Master exam.
-If you have already started studying or have scheduled the [older version](at-m-architect.md) you have until August 25, 2023 to complete it.
+If you have already started studying or have scheduled the [older version](at-m-architect.md) you have until September 8, 2023 to complete it.

 ## Minimum experience